bredd/byu-itc-252.github.io/Tools.md

 ### Commonly-used options
 * `-m32` Compile and link for 32-bit mode
 * `-O0` Turn off all optimizations making assembly code easier to read and debug.
 (That's capital "O" followed by zero.)
 Sometimes `-O1` with minimal optimization may be valuable.
-* `-S` Compile to assembly language - to see how things are done.
+* `-S`<br/>Compile to assembly language - to see how things are done.
-* `-S -masm=intel` Compile to intel-syntax assembly language.
+* `-S -masm=intel`<br/>Compile to intel-syntax assembly language.
-* `-S -masm=att` Compile to AT&T-syntax assembly language.
+* `-S -masm=att`<br/>Compile to AT&T-syntax assembly language.
 (Not really necessary because that's the default.)
-* `-c` Compile to an object file to be linked or dumped.
+* `-c`<br/>Compile to an object file to be linked or dumped.
-* `-fno-asynchronous-unwind-tables -fno-pie` Remove extra stuff from the generated code so you can see just what the compiler is doing.
+* `-fno-asynchronous-unwind-tables -fno-pie`<br/>Remove extra stuff from the generated code so you can see just what the compiler is doing.
 For details on what these mean see [this article](https://stackoverflow.com/questions/38552116/how-to-remove-noise-from-gcc-clang-assembly-output) and [this article](https://stackoverflow.com/questions/50105581/how-do-i-get-rid-of-call-x86-get-pc-thunk-ax) from StackOverflow.
-* `-ggdb` Include debugging symbols
+* `-ggdb`<br/>Include debugging symbols

 ### Example